 My client understands the final and legally binding nature of the obligations being undertaken and that there are no (or limited) opportunities to withdraw after signing.

-I have told the client of areas where I am not able to give advice and the client should consider retaining another appropriate expert (e.g. accountant, business advisor, etc.).
+I have told the client of areas where I am not able to give advice and the client should consider retaining another appropriate expert (e.g.,accountant, business advisor, etc.).

 I answered all questions that my client asked to my client’s satisfaction.